 Low jet pressure can be the result of a clogged or damaged impeller.
 Clogged debris can create this.
 Your pump also may not be well primed.
 That may be an issue with the suction.

-For more details on common problems, read my full guide on what to do if your pool jets are not working.
+For more details on common problems, read my complete guide on what to do if your pool jets are not working.

 What You Need to Replace Your Pool Jets